NickAnge/NickAnge/README.md

 # Hello, folks 👋,

-My name is Nikos Angelopoulos and I'm Undergraduate Electrical and Computer Engineer at University of Thessaly.
+My name is Nikos Angelopoulos and i am undergraduate Electrical and Computer Engineer at University of Thessaly.
 I'm from Greece, living in Volos and currently, apart of my studies, i am working on my web developing  and my DevOps skills.

 - 🔭 I’m currently working on my thesis